LApSE-Software/LApSE/README.md

 # DrawingTagger
 A program to tag or label a part of a drawing.
 The drawing file is generated from TRACE software by Dr. Peter Cheng.

+### Binary download
+Will be available soon.

+### Building from source
+DrawingTagger uses Log4J 2 for its logging system.
+Therefore, you need to download Log4J 2 binary [here](http://logging.apache.org/log4j/2.x/download.html), and then add the dependencies listed below to the project:
+- log4j-api-2.3.jar
+- log4j-core-2.3.jar

 ### File format
 The bare minimum of the file consists of an indicator ```<<Extracted_Lines>>``` followed by the line coordinates.
 The format for the line coordinates are as follows:
 ```